 Clock stretching occurs when a device on the bus holds the SCL line low, effectively pausing communication.
-The client may stretch the clock to allow more time to handle data or prepare a response for the host device.
-A host device is not concerned with stretching, as any time it is active on the bus and not transferring data it is stretching.
-Any stretching done by a client is invisible to the host software and handled by the hardware that generates SCL.
+The slave may stretch the clock to allow more time to handle data or prepare a response for the master device.
+A master device is not concerned with stretching as anytime it is active on the bus and not transferring data it is stretching.
+Any stretching done by a slave is invisible to the master software and handled by the hardware that generates SCL.